 He found HCRI stuttering treatment unlike any other therapy experience.
 It was hard work and he was the youngest of 10 participants in his therapy group.
 Yet, HCRI clinicians provided tremendous support and guided Scott through each step in the treatment process.

 According to HCRI President Ronald L. Webster, Ph.D., HCRI clinicians work one-on-one with therapy participants and help them learn new, specifically defined ways to use speech muscles that enable the ability to speak fluently.
 Webster and his research team invented HCRI’s comprehensive behavioral therapy approach, which has been tested with thousands of people who stutter and continually refined through the years.

 “Today, the use of advanced computer technology and real-time speech measurement during therapy at HCRI makes fluency acquisition even easier and more precise for participants,” Webster said.
 “In addition, our post-therapy clinical support and a comprehensive package of practice tools keep participants on track with fluency throughout their lives.”

 HCRI research demonstrates that 93 percent of therapy participants achieve fluent speech at the conclusion of their treatment.
-Between 70 and 75 percent of people maintain long-term fluency.
+When evaluated two years later, 75 percent of participants maintained their fluency.

 “When you are a stutterer, how you talk is always in the back of your mind,” he said.
 “Even to this day, I recall my HCRI fluency training and take advantage of HCRI’s online fluency-practice tools that are available to alumni.”

-HCRI clinicians have treated more than 6,400 people who stutter, aged 11 to 73, from 50 countries.
+HCRI clinicians have treated nearly 7,000 people who stutter, aged 11 to 73, from 50 countries.
 Clients include students, broadcasters, athletes, teachers, engineers, doctors, military personnel, business professionals, police officers, actors, paramedics, and others from all walks of life.
 For more information about HCRI stuttering therapy, visit www.stuttering.org.